Gemini4code/ubuntu_files/README.md

 # ubuntu_files

 ## Components
-This directory contains configuration files, scripts and bin files required to configure a new ubuntu machine after installations
+This directory contains configuration files, scripts and bin files required to configure a new ubuntu machine after installation

 ## Technologies
 * Scripts written in Bash 5.2.15(1)